-Projects embody four main design principles:
+Projects have four main design principles:

-By default, a project and its associated files are stored together in one system folder.
+- Projects are self-contained—By default, a project and its associated files are stored together in one system folder.
 This makes projects easy to find.
 It also means that project resources don't become detached from the project and lost.

 An ArcGIS Pro project gives you a comprehensive view of the items it contains.

-Project files and their associated files
+Project files and associated files

 - A connection to the home folder (the system folder that contains the project file)